PSeitz/serde_json_borrow/README.md

 Parse json into DOM on borrowed data.

 `serde_json` parses into an owned `serde_json::Value`.

-In cases where the DOM representation is just an intermediate struct, parsing into owned causes a lot of overhead.
+In cases where the DOM representation is just an intermediate struct, parsing into owned `String` can cause a lot of overhead.
-`serde_json_borrow::Value<'ctx>` just references the strings instead.
-Additionally instead of putting the values into a `BTreeMap` it simply pushed the values into a `Vec`.
+`serde_json_borrow::Value<'ctx>` references the strings instead.
+Instead of putting the values into a `BTreeMap` it pushed the values into a `Vec`.
 Access works via an iterator, which has the same API when iterating the `BTreeMap`.